rio-ke/workman/OS/Boot-pendrive.md

 - First Format the pendrive in windows laptop

-_the check pendrive in lunux lap for disk partition_
+- the check pendrive in lunux lap for disk partition

-with cmd
 ```cmd
 lsblk
 ```
-if its in -> sdb -> sdb1
+* if its in -> sdb -> sdb1

 u should delete the sdb1 partion with